Customized Hair Growth Kit - 60% OFF get started

 • Limit the use of hair ties that can cause tension and breakage.

-• Incorporate foods rich in protein, such as beans and lean meats, into your diet to promote hair growth and strength.
+• Incorporate protein-rich foods, such as beans and lean meats, into your diet to promote hair growth and strength.

 • Avoid hairstyles that put too much tension on the scalp.